Doctor Who: Episodes

 The serial format changed for the 2005 revival, with what was now called a series usually consisting of 45-minute, self-contained episodes (50–60 minutes during series 11–13) and an extended 60-minute episode broadcast on either Christmas Day or New Year's Day; on a single occasion (during a year with no regular series with weekly episodes), the two-parter "The End of Time" took up the slot of both a Christmas and a 75-minute New Year's Day episode.
-The episodes in each series often linked with a loose story arc resolved in the series finale.
+The episodes in each series are often linked with a loose story arc resolved in the series finale.
 As of 2025, the only exception to this has been the serialised storyline of series 13, also known as its subtitle Flux.
-As in the first three years of the "classic" era, each episode (with the exception of "The End of Time" Part One and Two and "Spyfall" Part One and Two) has its own title, whether stand-alone or part of a larger story.
+As in the first three years of the "classic" era, each episode (except for "The End of Time" Parts One and Two and "Spyfall" Parts One and Two) has its own title, whether stand-alone or part of a larger story.
 Occasionally, regular-series episodes will exceed the 45-minute run time; for example, the episodes "Journey's End" (2008) and "The Eleventh Hour" (2010) were longer than an hour.

-Doctor Who instalments have been televised since 1963, ranging between 25-minute episodes (the most common format for the classic series), 45/50-minute episodes (for Resurrection of the Daleks in the 1984 series, a single season in 1985, and the most common format for the revival era since 2005), two feature-length productions (1983's "The Five Doctors" and the 1996 television film), 15 Christmas specials (most of approximately 60 minutes' duration, one of 72 minutes), four New Year's specials ranging from 60 to 75 minutes, and eight additional specials ranging from 48 to 90 minutes in 2009, 2013, 2022, and 2023.
+Doctor Who instalments have been televised since 1963, ranging between 25-minute episodes (the most common format for the original series), 45/50-minute episodes (for Resurrection of the Daleks in the 1984 series, a single season in 1985, and the most common format for the revival era since 2005), two feature-length productions (1983's "The Five Doctors" and the 1996 television film), 15 Christmas specials (most of approximately 60 minutes' duration, one of 72 minutes), four New Year's specials ranging from 60 to 75 minutes, and eight additional specials ranging from 48 to 90 minutes in 2009, 2013, 2022, and 2023.
 Six mini-episodes, running from four to eight minutes each, were also produced for the 1993, 2005, 2007, 2012, and 2023 Children in Need charity appeals, while further mini-episodes were produced in 2008, 2010, 2013, and 2024 for Doctor Who–themed editions of The Proms.
-The 1993 two-part story, entitled Dimensions in Time, was made in collaboration with the cast of the BBC soap-opera EastEnders and was filmed partly on the EastEnders set.
+The 1993 two-part story, entitled Dimensions in Time, was made in collaboration with the cast of the BBC soap opera EastEnders and was filmed partly on the EastEnders set.
 A two-part mini-episode was also produced for the 2011 edition of Comic Relief.
 Starting with the 2009 special "Planet of the Dead", the series was filmed in 1080i for HDTV and broadcast simultaneously on BBC One and BBC HD.
 The 2021 festive special "Revolution of the Daleks" was available on BBC iPlayer in 4K.